jharwell/sierra/docs/src/startup.rst

    command line options, it will refuse to do anything.
 For less obviously incorrect combinations, it will (hopefully) stop when an assert fails before doing anything substantial.

-   Full documentation of all command line options it accepts is in :ref:`usage/cli`, and there are many useful options that SIERRA accepts, so skimming the CLI docs is **very** worthwhile.

 #.
 Setup the cmdline environment you are going to invoke SIERRA in: